aaronscout622/AMSAT-DATA-COLLECTION/tables/readme.md

 This is the folder where we will break down the tables into the types of the satlites so we will be storing.

+We got the data from the AMSAT FoxTelem Github account (https://github.com/ac2cz/FoxTelem).

 There are 8  main tables.
 These are the abbreviated names (AO85, AO91, AO95, AO92, Fox1E, HO107, GolfT).

 We created a min, max, and rtt tables for each main table.